Bayesian Inversion for Nonlinear Imaging Models using Deep Generative Priors: Results and Discussion

+The MNIST dataset contains $(28 \times 28)$ images of handwritten digits.
+The ground-truth image (Figure \ref{fig:PR_res_1}) is first normalized to have values in the range $[0,1]$ and is then multiplied by a factor $\alpha$ which is picked uniformly at random from $(0, 0.5]$.

-We use an augmented model $\Op G_h$ to define the prior in our Bayesian framework.
-The WGAN component is trained on the normalized MNIST training dataset which contains $50,000$ images with values in the range $[0,1]$.
-The distributions $p_{Z_1}$ and $p_{Z_2}$ are standard Gaussian distributions and the function $h$ is
+In this case, the WGAN component of our augmented model $\Op G_h$ is trained on the normalized MNIST training dataset which contains $50,\!000$ images with values in the range $[0,1]$.
+The distributions $p_{\mathrm{Z_1}}$ and $p_{\mathrm{Z_2}}$ are standard Gaussian distributions and the function $h$ is